 - Length of Sales Cycle: The average time it takes for sales reps to close a deal

 - Lead Response Time: The time it takes to respond to interested leads

-Once you’ve determined your KPIs, sales ops should be reviewing performance on a monthly or quarterly basis.
-Many tech stacks such as CRMs or sales analytics tools will keep these data points in an easily accessible dashboard to reference at any time.
+Once you’ve determined your KPIs, sales ops should review performance monthly or quarterly.
+Many tech stacks, such as CRMs or sales analytics tools, will keep these data points in an easily accessible dashboard for reference.